okTurtles/group-income/TYPESCRIPT-MIGRATION-PLAN.md

 `frontend/common/common.js` and `frontend/main.js` contain **no Flow syntax**, so scope parity already excludes them from conversion — the risk is a "convert the whole directory" reflex in Step 4, not the plan.
 Renaming `common.js` would break the slim-contract `external` match, change what gets bundled into the slim contracts, and **move contract hashes** — failing Step 5's central invariant from a file in a different wave entirely.

+### Output filenames are not affected — verified

+A sweep for other hardcoded references turned up two that look like they belong in the table and do not:

+- `frontend/controller/service-worker.js:119` registers `/assets/js/sw-primary.js`
+- `frontend/index.html:43` loads `/assets/js/main.js`

+Both name **build outputs**, not sources. esbuild writes `.js` for a JS-format bundle regardless of the entry point's extension — confirmed directly: an entry of `__ts-probe-types.ts` produced `__ts-probe-types.js`.
+So Step 7's `sw-primary.ts` rename leaves the registration URL correct, and Step 5's contract renames leave `dist/contracts/group.js` and the manifest filenames correct.
+Neither needs editing, and neither is a hidden break.

+Three config files also name concrete `.js` source paths — `tsconfig.json`'s `exclude`, `package.json`'s `eslintIgnore`, and `.flowconfig`'s `[ignore]`.
+Every path they name (`service-worker.js`, `blockies.js`, `flowTyper.js`) is in the Flow-ignored / strip-only set, and `flowTyper.js` is the only one that is ever renamed — already covered by the Step 5 checklist below.

-**Done when:** the table is transcribed into the Step 5 and Step 7 checklists, and Step 4's diff shows `frontend/common/common.js` untouched.
+**Done when:** the table is transcribed into the Step 5 and Step 7 checklists (done — see both), and Step 4's diff shows `frontend/common/common.js` untouched.

 ---